Ordered before 4:00 PM = delivered the next business day

 10 Proven Tips to Improve Your Sleep:

-6. Relax before going to sleep : Leave the worries of the day behind, how?
-Read : Avoid exciting or nerve-racking stories and opt for something calming and relaxing instead.
+• Reading : Avoid exciting or nerve-racking stories and opt for something calming and relaxing instead.

-Yoga: Yin yoga or yoga nidra in particular has a very relaxing effect.
+• Yoga: Yin yoga or yoga nidra in particular has a very relaxing effect.

-Warm Bath : Take a warm bath just before bed to relax your muscles and increase your body temperature, which can help you fall asleep faster.
+• Warm bath : Take a warm bath just before bed to relax your muscles and increase your body temperature, which can help you fall asleep faster.

-Relaxing Music : Listen to soothing music or nature sounds to calm your mind and help you relax before bed.
+• Relaxing music : Listen to soothing music or nature sounds to calm your mind and help you relax before bed.

-8. Power 5 m agnesium: dosage: 1 in the morning and 1 in the evening.
-Magnesium can help to reduce muscle tension and promote a feeling of calmness, which can contribute to a better quality of sleep.
+Magnesium can help reduce muscle tension and promote a sense of calm, which can contribute to better sleep quality.

 9. Relax Complex: dosage: 2x in the morning